D4nibo/D4nibo/README.md

 :monkey_face: The famous Donkey Kong game made in Scheme: https://github.com/D4nibo/Programming-project1

-:hamburger: StudentEats, a project made with two other students that collects delicious and cheap places for students to eat
+:hamburger: StudentEats, a project made with two other students that collects delicious and cheap places for students to eat: https://github.com/daniazizz/studenteats

 ### How to reach me 📫